marnanel/kepi/README.md

 * [bowler-heavy](docs/bowler-heavy.md) was a historical course change that may still affect the state of the codebase.
 * [Why the name?](docs/name.md)

+## Licence

+kepi is distributed under version 2 of the GNU General Public License.

+Some Mastodon-based tests are included in the source distribution.
+These are copyright (C) 2016-2019 Eugen Rochko & other Mastodon contributors.
+They are released under the GNU Affero General Public License, version 3.

+The base template is based on the Clean Blog template by Start Bootstrap.
+This is copyright (c) 2013-2020 Start Bootstrap LLC.
+It's distributed under the MIT license.